-15. Part 1 specifies the authority for and the commencement date of the determination and supersedes the previous principal Remuneration Tribunal (Judicial and Related Offices - Remuneration and Allowances) Determination 2018 (as amended) applying to the offices covered by this determination.
-This Part also contains definitions of certain words used in the determination.
+14. Part 1 specifies the authority for and the commencement date of the determination and supersedes the previous principal Remuneration Tribunal (Judicial and Related Offices - Remuneration and Allowances) Determination 2019 (as amended) applying to the offices covered by this determination.
+This Part also contains information about schedules and definitions of certain words used in the determination.